Blair Witch: Legend

-Films
+Film

 The Blair Witch Project (1999)

 Heather Donahue, Michael Williams and Joshua Leonard, student filmmakers, set out to shoot a documentary about the Blair Witch.
 In the Black Hills forest near Burkittsville, Maryland, many children had vanished in the 1940s and people still avoid going too deep into the woods.
 The party sets out to look for facts that prove the legend, equipped only with two cameras and a little hiking gear.
 First, they find little piles of stone that must have been arranged artificially, later, they find themselves lost in the woods.
 Eerie sounds at night and more piles of stones in places where they have not been before cause the already desperate group to panic.
 One night, days after they should have been back home, Josh disappears.
 While searching for Josh, Heather and Mike find a derelict house in a clearing and go inside, where they see runic symbols on the wall next to child-sized handprints.
 Josh's voice seems to be coming from somewhere inside the house, and Mike rushes upstairs.
 Mike then realizes that the voice is now coming from the basement, and rushes down the steps.
 Suddenly, Mike is rendered silent and the camera falls.
 Hysterical, Heather follows and sees Mike in the corner of the room, faced against a wall.
 Suddenly Heather's camera is knocked down and she too is rendered silent.
 The film runs for a few seconds, then dies.